2026 Methods Summit

 10:00 AM || Welcome and Fireside Chat

-The Summit begins with a welcome message, followed by a fireside chat with the keynote speaker.
+The Summit begins with a welcome, followed by a fireside chat with the keynote speaker.
 Discussion will center around the evolution of value definitions and the potential for new methods beyond traditional cost-effectiveness research.

 10:40 AM || Session 1: Impacts on Families